helix-collective/hx-deploy-tool/docs/userguide/1-welcome/4-howitworks.md

 All instances of camus2, whether master or slave, are expected to have identical configurations, with its execution with `slave-update` denoting that it should treat the config differently.

-SSL termination isn't supported for autoscaling as a loadbalancer is expected to separate the slaves from traffic, and to manage ssl termination.
+SSL termination isn't supported for autoscaling as a load balancer is expected to separate the slaves from traffic, and to manage ssl termination.

 ---